Tuesday, December 2, 2014

 The Parentage of Catherine Brown-Morrill of Moultonboro

-My 4th great grandmother, Catherine Brown, was born in 1769 or 1770 in Moultonboro, New Hampshire, but I've yet to locate a birth record for her (a trip to Moultonboro is imminent).
+My 4th great grandmother, Catherine Brown, was born in 1769 or 1770 in New Hampshire, but I've yet to locate a birth record for her.
+I had no luck looking in Moultonboro or Tuftonboro records, unfortunately.

-Census records began in 1790 in Strafford County (which area containing Moultonboro would 50 years later be annexed into a new Carroll County).
+Census records began in 1790 (and the Strafford County area containing Moultonboro would 50 years later be annexed into a new Carroll County).
 Heads of household were the only people named on all census records prior to 1850, and the surname Brown is of course ubiquitous in 18th century New England.

 But as always with these blog posts, I will lay forth what I understand about her, and who the potential relatives might be, based on available records and online trees and sources.